nashvan/nashwan.github.io/contents/articles/ingress-istio.md

 These steps should help you configure your EKS cluster to allow traffic on port 8443 while adhering to your Gatekeeper policies¹².

-If you have any specific issues or need further assistance, feel free to ask!

 Source:
 (1) Istio / Ingress Sidecar TLS Termination. https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/.